 - Cardiac examination reveals a normal S1 and S2, but an ejection systolic murmur is heard too.

-Unusual cyanotic heart disease with decreased pulmonary blood flow owing to abnormality of tricuspid valve.
+Unusual cyanotic heart disease with decreased pulmonary blood flow owing to an abnormality of the tricuspid valve.

 - Cyanosis – slight to severe, clubbing, dominant ‘v’ wave on JVP.

-- Triple or quadruple sounds heard owing to kid systolic click by valve
+- Triple or quadruple sounds heard owing to kid systolic click by the valve.

 Transposition of great vessels

 - Rapid breathing in neonates with congestive failure secondary to hypoxia (poor mixing of blood due to interarterial communication).

 - Severe cyanosis (since birth).